Towards a Fully Automated Pipeline for Short-Term Forecasting of In Situ Coronal Mass Ejection Magnetic Field Structure: Method

-To assign a definitive label to each time step, we take the class with the highest predicted probability among the three.
-This distinction between sheath and MO is essential for the real-time flux rope reconstruction.
-The reconstruction is performed only for the MO, since this interval contains the organized flux rope (if present) that the model is designed to reproduce.
-The sheath serves only as a precursor region used to identify the arrival of a CME and does not enter the reconstruction itself.

-As outlined in Section~\ref{sec:data}, the evaluation of the complete pipeline requires the simultaneous availability of all three data sources.
+As outlined in Section~\ref{sec:data}, the evaluation of the complete NEXUS pipeline requires the simultaneous availability of all three data sources (L1 in situ data, an ICME catalog and remote-sensing data).
 However, training the ARCANE detection module only requires in situ solar wind data and a corresponding ICME catalog, allowing us to use additional years of data for training purposes.

-In \cite{rudisser_2025_arcaneearlydetection}, we employed a nested cross-validation scheme to assess model performance.
+In \cite{rudisser_2026_arcaneearlydetectioninterplanetary}, we employed a nested cross-validation scheme to assess model performance.
 Here, we adopt a similar approach to make efficient use of the available data.
-For each target year that we intend to analyze using the pipeline, we train a dedicated model that has not been exposed to any data from that year.
+For each target year that we intend to analyze using the NEXUS pipeline, we train a dedicated model that has not been exposed to any data from that year.
 To avoid potential data leakage at the temporal boundaries, we also exclude the year immediately before and after the target year from training.
 While this exclusion is conservative, it reflects the fact that solar wind conditions can exhibit persistence on timescales longer than individual events and we aim to ensure that the model cannot overfit to structures or background conditions that later appear in the evaluation period \citep[e.g.][]{owens_2013_27daypersistence}.

 The remaining data (i.e., all other years) is divided into three folds for cross-validation: we train three models, each using a different fold for validation and the remaining two for training.
 The final prediction for the target year is then obtained by averaging the outputs from these three models, resulting in a more robust output.